ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 }
 ```

-And now, we can implement the symmetric group on `n` elements.
+Next, we implement the symmetric group on `n` elements.
 Since its underlying set consists of elements of type `number[]`, we will use the corresponding type for our group class.
-We also use the class `SetOfTuples` from Part 1 with the "correct" notion of equality for tuples.
+We also use the function `equalTuples` which implements the "correct" notion of equality for tuples.
 Otherwise, the group axioms would fail.

 ```typescript
 function symmetricGroup(n: number): Group<number[]> {